 See, someone’s already gone even bigger again with a 50L dry bag.
 I think we have said enough on the different sizes of waterproof dry bags.
 Have a think about your vessel and how long you are going for.
 There really is a lot of choice so all you have to do is make the right choice for you.

 There are different thicknesses available and the thickness is measure in Denier or D rating.
 The smaller the number the thinner, and therefore lighter, the material is.
-D ratings usually range from 400D to 600D for dry bags with the vast majority being made with 500D material.
+D ratings usually range from 400D to 600D for waterproof bags with the vast majority being made with 500D material.

-Why Are There So Many Colors?
+Why Are There So Many Color Dry Bags?

 Because we are all individual and we like to pick a color that matches our life jacket or maybe match our kayak or paddle board.
 Ok so not really.
 There is a practical reason for having different color dry bags.